sidrashahbaz/specs/terminology-service/manage-code-system/create-code-system.md

 **Primary Actors:**            Terminology Author

-**Purpose:**                   The main intent of this use case is to import code system revision to make it available to the terminology users through Terminology Server.
+**Purpose:**                   The main intent of this use case is to import code system to make it available to the terminology users through Terminology Server.

 **Pre Condition:**             Terminology Author must be identified and authenticated.